udibo/react-app/docs/getting-started.md

 To check formatting and run the linter, use `deno task check`.

-The following 2 commands can be used for creating builds.
+The following commands can be used for building and running the application:

-- `deno task build-dev`: Builds the application in development mode.
+- `deno task build`: Builds the application in production mode.
-- `deno task build-prod`: Builds the application in production mode.
+- `deno task run`: Runs the application in production mode.
+Requires the application to be built first.

-A build must be generated before you can run an application.
-You can use the following 2 commands to run the application.

-- `deno task run-dev`: Runs the application in development mode.
+- `deno task dev`: Builds and runs the application in development mode, with hot reloading.

+Each of these tasks uses the appropriate .env file for the environment:

+- `deno task build` and `deno task run` use `.env.production`
+- `deno task dev` uses `.env.development`
-- `deno task run-prod`: Runs the application in production mode.
+- `deno task test` uses `.env.test`

-To run the application in development mode with live reloading, use `deno task dev`.

-When in development, identifiers are not minified and sourcemaps are generated and linked.
+When the application runs in development mode, identifiers are not minified and sourcemaps are generated and linked.

-The commands ending in `-dev` and `-prod` set the `APP_ENV` and `NODE_ENV` environment variables.
-The `NODE_ENV` environment variable is needed for react.
-If you use the `deno task build` or `deno task run` tasks, you should make sure that you set both of those environment variables.
-Those environment variables are also needed if you deploy to Deno Deploy.

 The `deno task git-rebase` task is useful if you use squash and merge.
 If you don't need it feel free to remove it.